Sebastian-gthb/ATtiny85-Backlight-PWM/README.md

 That's the reason that i use the ATtiny85 for this job.

 The ATtiny85 needs only for the chip with a 10k Ohm potentiometer a maximum of 2,7mA and in the sleep mode (backlight disabled) 0,57mA.
-The potentiometer with 10k Ohm eats a some current.
+The potentiometer with 10k Ohm eats some current (5V / 10k = 0,5mA).
 The chip him self needs only 0,13mA in sleep mode.
 That can be better, but i think i have all options in place.

 Wih the same example from above, with a 12V 17,8mA LED strip we have this result: